shananas/KH2FormRando/README.md

 PCSX 99.9% Stable
 PC three Bugs with Limit Form otherwise same as PCSX

 Read known issues for a few precautions as to not freeze/crash.
-Its pretty stable but there are like two game breaking (Freezing/Crashing) Bugs.
+Its pretty stable but there is one crash on PCSX/PC then 3 PC specific Limit Form Bugs

 There may be some limited Tposing that still exists